dfinity/motoko/doc/md/reference/style.md

     sum(array);
     ```

--   The name of functions performing side effects or complex operations should describe that operation (as a verb in imperative form).
+-   The name of functions performing side effects or complex operations should describe that operation.

     ``` motoko no-repl
     dict.clear();